matthieucx/yaraku-nlp-assignment/technical_decisions.md

 Pre-commit is a powerful tool to define and share git pre-commit hooks whilst ensuring consistent behaviors.

 Files modified by a pre-commit hook are not staged automatically, on purpose ([see this post by the tool's creator](https://stackoverflow.com/questions/64309766/prettier-using-pre-commit-com-does-not-re-stage-changes/64309843#64309843)), ensuring all committed code has been approved by a human.

+In addition to autoformatting and import sorting, pre-commit hooks will also check for:
+- Trailing whitespaces
+- End of file newline
+- Known typos in the codebase
+- Up-to-date `poetry.lock` file (in sync with `pyproject.toml`)

 #### Pin Python version used by pre-commit